MicrosoftDocs/azure-docs/articles/storage/common/storage-explorer-troubleshooting.md

 ## Issues with SAS URL

-If you're connecting to a service through a SAS URL and experiencing this error:
+If you're connecting to a service through a SAS URL and experiencing an error:

 * Verify that the URL provides the necessary permissions to read or list resources.
 * Verify that the URL has not expired.